 Now that you’re all comfy, cozy and settled into writing “2011” on everything, the time has come to do some financial maintenance.
 Do me (and yourself) a HUGE favor and grab your wallet or purse real quick.
 Pull out any of your debit or credit cards.
 Now – here’s the doozy – look at WHEN they expire.
 If it’s in 2011, you need to start racking your brain on which automatic payments are set up to be taken from that card.

-Let’s face it – we do more and more through online services, so it’s extremely important to keep close tabs on what card is associated to which of these online accounts.
+Let’s face it – we do more and more through digital services, so it’s extremely important to keep close tabs on what card is associated to which of these online accounts.
 Our fraud specialist Liz suggests using one specified credit card for ALL online purchase.

 I know what you’re thinking.
 “Tara, when they send me a new card, it has the SAME numbers on it so I don’t need to worry about anything!”
 Au contraire, my friend!
 Yes, most companies do automatically send you a new card with the SAME number on it, however, the expiration date will be different!
 When you enter in your credit card info into any kind of payment on the internet, entering the expiration date is one of the key components.
 The bottom line is that if you don’t update the expiration date, your payment will not go through properly.
 You may even get late charges if you don’t catch it quickly enough!
 And no one wants that to happen!